viant/endly/doc/inline/README.md

-In the above example in the action2, a request is loaded from external using relative path, when relative path is used endly first look into tag dynamically expanded path, in case when resource is not found it uses workflow path as fallback.
+In the above example in the action2, a request is loaded from external using relative path, when relative path is used endly first look into tag dynamically expanded path, in case when resource is not found it uses 'Workflow Path/default' and 'Workflow Path' as fallbacks.

 Note that @ is used for referencing external resource, if file has .json, .yaml .txt extension you can skip it.